NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

       --anchor-weight 1.0                     \
     -o jitter/run

 The robust threshold was set to 0.2 because the jitter signal is rather weak.
 This allows the optimization to focus on this signal and not on the larger errors due to the steep terrain.

-Here we set ``--rotation-weight 0`` and ``--translation-weight 0``.
-These are camera constraints, and at least a positive position (translation) constraint is normally recommended.
-See :numref:`jitter_camera`.
+See :numref:`jitter_camera` regarding camera constraints.

 .. _fig_dg_jitter_pointmap_anchor_points: